FelixdelasPozas/Jellyfin-Database-Tweaker/readme.md

         02 - Song.mp3
         ...
         Frontal.jpg
+	Default.png
 ```
 Also the filenames of the tracks are expected to follow this rule `%disc number%-%track_number% - Track title.mp3`.
 Disc number being absent if it's just one disc.
 Both fields are supposed to be zero-filled to the total of discs and
 tracks (that is, 001 for a disc with more than 100 tracks).
+The `Default.png` image is only used if none is found in the
+album directory instead of letting the album and artist without one.

 Thanks to the people of the [Jellyfin](https://jellyfin.org/) project for making such a great program!